meena-erian/unicom/README.md

    ```

    The application will automatically pick it up from the environment.

+8. **Install ffmpeg:**
+   - `ffmpeg` is required for converting audio files (e.g., Telegram voice notes) to formats compatible with OpenAI and other services.
+Make sure `ffmpeg` is installed on your system or Docker image.

 That's it!
 Unicom can now register and manage public-facing webhooks (e.g., for Telegram bots) based on your defined base URL and can automatically sync with email clients.